 - Pour 1/4 to 1/3 cup chicken broth into a 3-4 quart crock pot, you will need enough to cover the bottom of the crock pot.

-- Cube the potatoes (peeling is optional) and slice the hotdogs.
-Place the potatoes on top of the chicken broth in the crock pot and season lightly with salt and pepper.
-Layer the diced onion and mushroom pieces over the potatoes, then layer the hot dog slices over top.
+- Place the potatoes on top of the chicken broth in the crock pot and season lightly with salt and pepper.
+Layer the diced onion and mushroom pieces over the cubed potatoes, then layer the hot dog slices over top.

-- Pour the soup mixture evenly over the hot dogs, veggies and potatoes, ensuring the potatoes are well covered.
+- Whisk the soups, season all and garlic salt together in a medium sized bowl.
+Pour the soup mixture evenly over the hot dogs, veggies and potatoes, ensuring the potatoes are well covered.

 - Cook on low for 5-6 hours or on high for 3.5 to 4 hours until the potatoes are soft.
 If you wish you can stir the mixture half way through the cooking process.
-Add shredded cheese at the last ten minutes of cooking, or until it has melted.
-Garnish with diced parsley (optional) and enjoy! *Note cooking times may vary.
-Substitutions and photos below.
+Add shredded cheese at the last ten minutes of cooking and allow to melt.
+Garnish with diced parsley (optional) and enjoy!

 I like to use cheese franks in this recipe but regular or beef franks could also be used.
 I haven’t tried sausages yet, but I believe they would be delicious in the casserole if you prefer them over hot dogs!